 When the designer was assigned to the project, the company had already had the mobile application available both for iOS and Android.
 Moreover, it had had the landing page aa well, but the customers decided to renovate it in order to make it more attractive and appealing to potential users.

-There were some preconditions from the customer to keep in mind: the customer wanted landing page to include specific slogan and specific mascots representing personal archetypes.
+There were some preconditions from the customer to keep in mind: the customer wanted a landing page to include specific slogan and specific mascots representing personal archetypes.
 These mascot images were originally created for the site much before and were promoted by the existing application so they shouldn’t have been anyhow changed.
-It is easy to think that when a designer is given such a supportive material like ready-made mascots it makes the process simpler and faster; however, these preconditions can sometimes make the job even more complicated and demanding as in this case the designer is limited in stylistic options has to create general concept of the page corresponding with the given elements.
+It is easy to think that when a designer is given such a supportive material like ready-made mascots it makes the process simpler and faster; however, these preconditions can sometimes make the job even more complicated and demanding as in this case the designer is limited in stylistic options has to create general concept of the page corresponding to the given elements.

 3) Description of the main features